sfloess-archives/debian_dd-wrt/README.md

-# Running Debian on OpenWrt
+# Running Debian on DD-WRT
 My chroot setup for running Debian on DD-WRT

 ## Requirements